-Having recently reviewed Bravesword Lee Yong Dae signature, it only seemed right to review this players current choice from Victor range, Bravesword 12.
+Having recently reviewed Bravesword Lee Yong Dae signature, it only seemed right to review this players current choice the Victor Bravesword 12 Badminton Racquet.
 Taking a look at the worlds best who use Victor products I was amazed how many have selected BS12 as their racquet of choice.
 Whilst I accept these players receive a customised version, this is still based on this racquet.
 So could Bravesword 12 be Victor’s secret weapon that would suit a good proportion of badminton players if they’d only give it a go?
 Let’s find out…

 I’ve become a huge fan of Victor’s Bravesword series as I really enjoy the speed of the frame.
 The potential for increased swing speed means the racquet is fast in defence and attack – which is a great combination.

 On to my review…